James Mould (lawyer)

-Dr James Mould QC (21 September 1893 – 2 April 1958) was an English Barrister, Queen's Counsel, a Bencher of Gray's Inn and a Fellow of University College London.
+James Mould QC (21 September 1893 – 2 April 1958) was an English barrister, Queen's Counsel, a bencher of Gray's Inn and a fellow of University College London.
 In 1944, Mould served on the Swan Committee on the Patents and Designs Acts and, in 1947, served as a member of the Committee appointed by the Minister of Supply to inquire into the development and production of Tudor aircraft.

 Early life

 Mould was born on 21 September 1893, the son of John Thomas Mould of Bury, Lancashire.
 He was educated at Bedford Modern School and University College London.
 He qualified as an electrical engineer, obtaining a Ph.D in 1921.
 He was later called to the Bar at Gray's Inn in 1923, building on his knowledge as an engineer by specialising in patent and design cases.

 Career

 Mould built his career as a barrister around patent and design cases.
 In 1944, Mould served on the Swan Committee on the Patents and Designs Acts and, in 1947, served as a member of the Committee appointed by the Minister of Supply to inquire into the development and production of Tudor aircraft.
 Of Mould's career as a patent barrister, a tribute published in The Times on 11 April 1958 stated: With this happy and gregarious disposition he combined a conscientious devotion to his specialized field of activity…and an unswerving acceptance of the high Victorian standards of work and duty in which he had been educated.

-Mould was made King's Counsel in 1948 and a Bencher of Gray's Inn in 1950.
-In his will, Mould created a scholarship for Pupillage candidates at Gray's Inn.
+Mould was made King's Counsel in 1948 and a bencher of Gray's Inn in 1950.
+In his will, Mould created a scholarship for pupillage candidates at Gray's Inn.